-- B4.2 If you are in debt to The Open University for your tuition fees or other academic charges (academic debt) we may, in addition to Section B4.1 above: - a) cancel your registration or enrolment at any time as detailed in Section D3: The Open University's right to cancel your registration. - only permit you to undertake further study with us, if you pay the associated tuition fees or other charges in advance or you secure an alternative payment method which we accept, and you settle or make arrangements to settle the debt.
+- B4.2 If you are in debt to us for your tuition fees or other academic charges (academic debt) we may, in addition to Section B4.1: - a) cancel your registration or enrolment at any time as detailed in Section D3: Our right to cancel your registration. - b) only permit you to undertake further study with us, if you pay the associated tuition fees or other charges in advance or you secure an alternative payment method which we accept, and you settle or make arrangements to settle the debt. - B4.3 If at our discretion, we continue to provide tuition, facilities, or services or allow further registration or enrolment to Students who are in debt to us, we reserve the right to take the actions mentioned above at a later date.